clicon/clixon/doc/startup.md

 ## Upgrade callback

 This section describes how a user can write upgrade callbacks for data modeled by outdated Yang models.
-The scenario is that a Clixon system is started with a set of current yang models, but loads a datastore with old or even obsolete data.
+The scenario is a Clixon system with a set of current yang models that loads a datastore with old or even obsolete data.

 Note that this feature is only available if [module-state](module-state) in the datastore is enabled.